cgatno/measuring-cup/README.md

 ## Usage

-The API for measuring-cup is straightforward and designed for simplistic coding:
+The API for measuring-cup is straightforward and designed for simplistic, semantic coding:

 ```javascript
 const measure = require('measuring-cup');